totaloncue/guides/databases/postgres/postgres-overview.md

 1. ACID
    1. Atomicity
+      1. ALL statements that are part of a transaction pass or fail together as a unit
    1. Consistency
+      1. Transactions can only move database from one valid state to another
    1. Isolation
+      1. Concurrent execution of transactions = sequential execution of transactions
    1. Durability
-1. Transactions
-   1. Set of actions fail or pass together
-1. Database server
+      1. Guarantees once a transaction has been committed, will endure through failure
+1. Service/server = instance of PostgreSQL daemon
-   1. A single server can manage many databases
+   1. Database: each service houses many individual databases
-1. Users
-1. Databases
-   1. Casts
-   1. Catalogs
-   1. Schemas
-   1. Events
+      1. Schemas: next level of organization within a database
+         1. 'public' schema automatically created for each new database
+      1. Catalogs: system schemas that store PostgreSQL built-in functions and metadata
+         1. each database born with:
+            1. pg_catalog: functions, tables, views etc. packaged with PostgreSQL
+            1. information_schema: ANSI standard views that expose PostgreSQL metainformation
-   1. Triggers
+   1. Variables
+      1. part of Grand Unified Configuration (GUC)
+      1. options that can be set at service, database and other levels
    1. Extensions
-   1. Foreign Data Wrappers
-   1. Languages
+      1. package functions, data types, casts etc. for installation/removal as a unit
    1. Tables
+      1. belong to schemas which belong to databases
+      1. can have parents and children through inheritance!
+      1. creating a table => auto-creating a custom accompanying data type that can then be used as a column in other tables!
+   1. Foreign table and foreign data wrappers
+      1. virtual tables linked to data outside a PostgreSQL database
+      1. Foreign data wrappers = configuration for foreign tables
-1. Triggers
+   1. Tablespace
+      1. Physical location where data is stored
    1. Views
    1. Functions
-1. Domains
+      1. can return scalar value or set of records
+      1. can also be used to manipulat data (stored procedures)
-1. Sequences
+1. Users
 1. psql
    1. Interactive terminal included with Postgres
    1. psql <database-name>
       1. defaults to user account name
-1. pgAdmin
-   1. GUI tool to access and manipulate a database
-1. Superuser
-1. Superuser password
-1. Trust authentication
-1. Default user is 'postgres'
-1. Defaults
-   1. user
-   1. password
-   1. database
 1. initdb
 1. Data directory
 1. pg_ctl
    1. wrapper program to simplify some shell tasks

-## Data Structures

-## Popular Use Cases

-## Building Paths

-1. Transitioning from single master to cluster

-# Running with Docker

-1. Logging
-1. Persistence with volumes
-1. Networking
+1. Login roles (users) and group roles (groups)
-1. Custom configuration
+1. Template databases
+1. search_path: similar to PATH in linux

 ## Key Commands